 Table 2 shows the demographic profile regarding their gender, age and years of service.
 The respondents are from managerial positions.
-Female is the majority of respondents consisting of more than half of the overall population (66.4%).
-Most of the respondents had been in service of the government for more than five years.
+Females comprise the majority of respondents, constituting more than half of the overall population (66.4%).
+Most respondents had been in government service for more than five years.
 That affects the quality of response, with more respondents having higher levels of experience in the public sector.
-The average age group of respondents is between 31 to 40 years old (75.3%).
-In terms of experience, the majority of the respondents have more than five years of working experience, which helps provide improved information on leadership and control systems.
+The average age group of respondents is between 31 and 40 (75.3%).
+In terms of experience, most respondents have more than five years of working experience, which helps provide improved information on leadership and control systems.